 How do I collect evidence if my whiplash symptoms are delayed?

 You might be wondering how to collect evidence if your whiplash symptoms were delayed.
-If you suffer delayed pain after a fall, we recommend you seek medical attention, whether you think the pain was caused by the accident or not.
-That way, you have a record of having sought advice for the symptoms you’ve been suffering, which could be useful evidence for your claim.
-However, you would still need to go and see an independent medical expert to verify your injuries as part of the claims process.
-They would investigate whether the pain you suffered was caused by a whiplash injury.
+If you suffer delayed pain after a fall, we recommend you seek medical attention.
+You should do this whether you think the pain was caused by the accident or not.
+That way, you have a record of having sought advice for the symptoms you’ve been suffering.
+This could be useful evidence for your claim.
+However, you would still need to go and see an independent medical expert.
+They could verify your injuries as part of the claims process.
+Plus, they would investigate whether the pain you suffered was caused by a whiplash injury.

-In terms of the other evidence you could collect, this would depend on the accident that caused your injury.
-For example, if you suffered delayed pain after a fall in an accident at work, you could ensure that it has been reported in the accident book.
-You could also ask for witnesses to give their details so they could be approached for a statement at a later date.
+In terms of the other evidence you could collect, this would depend on the accident.
+For example, if you suffered delayed pain after a fall in an accident at work, you could ensure that it is reported in the accident book.
+You could also ask for witnesses to give their details.
+Therefore, they could be approached for a statement at a later date.

-Should you wish to talk to us about what evidence could be useful to your claim, why not give us a call.
-We would be happy to discuss your eligibility to claim for delayed onset of symptoms after an accident that was not your fault.
+Should you wish to talk to us about what evidence could be useful to your claim, why not call us?
+We would be happy to discuss your eligibility.
+Our advisors can tell you if you could claim for delayed symptoms after an accident that was not your fault.
 We could also show you how much compensation you could receive for your claim if you are eligible.

 How we could help when whiplash symptoms are delayed

-If we do think we could help you further, we will offer you the services of one of our solicitors for your delayed whiplash injury claim.
-We won’t pressure you into using our service, as we understand this could be an important decision for you, and you may wish to think it over.
+If we do think we could help you further, we will offer you the services of one of our solicitors.
+They could help with your delayed whiplash injury claim.
+We won’t pressure you into using our service.
+Our advisors understand this could be an important decision for you.
+We understand you may wish to think it over.

 Essential Whiplash Links Related To Delayed Whiplash Injury Compensation And Delayed Pain After A Fall